Josel of Rosheim: Early life

 Nothing is known of Josel's childhood or youth.
 As a young man, he was a rabbi at the court of the Lower Alsatian Jewry, and made a living as a merchant and money lender.
 These three occupations would remain constants in his life.

-While still young, he worked for the welfare of his coreligionists, and, reportedly, was instrumental in thwarting the hostile plans of Johannes Pfefferkorn, a converted Jew who turned a rabid antisemite.
+While still young, he worked for the welfare of his coreligionists, and, reportedly, was instrumental in thwarting the hostile plans of Johannes Pfefferkorn, a converted Jew who turned antisemite.
 In 1507, at the time of the expulsion of the Jews from Colmar, a similar attempt was made at Oberehnheim.
 Josel successfully appealed to the imperial officials, and the Jews of Oberehnheim were allowed to remain.

 Soon after, in arguing for the right of Jews to participate in the market at Colmar, he invoked the Roman juridical concept of "civibus Romanis" (Roman citizenry) to argue that Jews, like Christians, should have free access to all markets in the realm.

 In 1510, he was made by the Jewish communities of Lower Alsace their parnas u-manhig (sworn guide and leader), a title that he originally shared with Rabbi Zadoc Parnas.
 As such he had "to keep his eyes open in special care of the community," and possessed the right to issue enactments for the Jews of his district and to put under the ban (cherem, the equivalent of excommunication) refractory members.
 On the other hand, he had to defend individuals and communities against oppression, and, if necessary, to appeal to the government and to the emperor.
 During the first years of his public activity Josel lived in the town of Mittelbergheim.
 In 1514 he, with other Jews of this place, was accused of having profaned the consecrated host, and was put in prison for several months, until his innocence was established.
 Soon afterward Josel moved to Rosheim, Alsace, in which place he remained until his death.

 In 1515–1516, he aided his oppressed brethren in Oberehnheim by bringing their complaints personally before the emperor Maximilian I and obtaining a special imperial safe-conduct for them.